What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 After surgery wraps your abdomen with a compression garment or elastic bandages.

-Liposuction vs. Tummy Tuck Scars
+Liposuction vs Tummy Tuck Scars

 In new liposuction methods such as laser-assisted, ultrasound-assisted, and VASER lipo, the surgeon makes tiny cuts on less visible body parts to insert the suctioning device and remove the fat cells.
 Therefore, the scars of these methods of lipo surgery are barely visible.